Troubleshoot Connection Issues¶

 DNSHostNotFound: Failed to look up service “<MongoDB service name>”

 This error may occur when using the default DNS server that your ISP provides.
 That DNS server might not support SRV lookups that the DNS seed list connection string format uses.

 To resolve the issue, you can try changing your DNS configuration to use a public DNS server.

 You can configure your network settings to use Google Public DNS instead of your ISP's DNS servers.

-After you update your network settings to use a public DNS server, connect to the cluster.
+After you update your network settings to use a public DNS server, connect to the database deployment.

 Connection String Error with DB Tools on Ubuntu 18.04¶

 mongodb+srv://) to connect to Atlas from one of